-- The Phoenix from Clive Barker's Undying.
-Is the last weapon found in the game, at about 30 minutes before the final boss.
-Not only it's quite weak compared to your arsenal (which by now include the Celtic Scythe, the Tibetan War Cannon and the Spear Thrower), but each shot must be guided in first person.
+- The Phoenix from Clive Barker's Undying is the last weapon found in the game, at about 30 minutes before the final boss.
+Not only is it quite weak compared to your arsenal (which by now include the Celtic Scythe, the Tibetan War Cannon and the Spear Thrower), but each shot must be guided in first person.
 Except that it's too fast to be properly controlled.

-- Dark Forces, the first game in the Dark Forces Saga, had the mortar launcher, a large, cumbersome weapon with a slow fire rate that lobbed underwhelming shells in awkward, limited arcs.
+- Star Wars: Dark Forces had the mortar launcher, a large, cumbersome weapon with a slow fire rate that lobbed underwhelming shells in awkward, limited arcs.
 It was found only rarely, and usually thermal detonators were plentiful and much more useful, having greater power, splash radius, and effective range.
 Its main use was setting off enemy mines, with occasional breaks to take pot shots at whittling down the game's Demonic Spiders, the Dark Troopers (mostly the Phase One variety).

-- The sequel, Jedi Knight, had the bowcaster, which on the surface sounded great.
+- Jedi Knight: Dark Forces II had the bowcaster, which on the surface sounded great.
 Chewbacca's iconic weapon, with a Charged Attack that fired spreads of plasma bolts, or fired a ricocheting plasma bolt to hit enemies around corners?
 Sounded useful...until you realized that the rate of fire was painful, the charged attack took a long while to get off and spread the shots out with huge gaps between small projectiles, and that the ricocheting shot could bounce back and hit you in the face.
 In the end the Imperial repeater ended up being a better use of energy cells.

-- In Jedi Outcast, most people don't recall the stun baton with any fondness.
+- In Jedi Knight II: Jedi Outcast, most people don't recall the stun baton with any fondness.
 In previous games, Kyle used his fists and was not above punching out Power Armor-clad Mecha-Mooks.
 The stun baton was clumsy, did very little damage to anything more dangerous than a stormtrooper, and didn't actually knock anyone out so much as slowly shock them to death.
-Fortunately, the Awesome yet Practical lightsaber replaced the stun baton permanently, and the bothersome little shock-prod never resurfaced in the game or its sequel, Jedi Academy.
+Fortunately, the lightsaber replaced the stun baton permanently, and the bothersome little shock-prod never resurfaced in the game or its sequel, Jedi Knight: Jedi Academy.

 - The BS-9 silenced pistol in PAYDAY: The Heist is usually never used again as soon as the player unlocks better handguns.
 The pistol in question has low power and even requires several headshots to kill someone quickly on higher difficulty levels.
 The weapon also has a low ammo count and its weak power will barely help you should you go into bleedout mode.
 The only time the silenced pistol is needed is for Diamond Heist and No Mercy where stealth is required.
 Even then, the Mac-11 is a silenced machine gun and is a suitable replacement for the pistol.

-- The BS-9s primary advantages are low recoil and high ammo per clip.
+- The BS-9's primary advantages are low recoil and high ammo per magazine.
 It's useful for hitting things a long way away if your other weapons are shorter range (if you're using a shotgun, basically) or for taking out cameras and the like.
 Headshot damage will usually make up for the lack of base damage.

 - Trip mines are also rarely used due to being a very situational item.
 Once placed, the trip mines can't be removed and you can only carry a limited amount of trip mines based on how many upgrades you have for them.
 While you can't trigger your own mines by mistake, a single cop can trigger them and will be killed instantly, even the Bulldozer.
 However, the power of the mines tend to be wasted on single targets unless you happen to get lucky and have the trip mine kill a cluster of cops in one explosion, along with a good guess on where the cops will go during assaults.
 The explosion can also kill civilians, which adds a delay to your release should you be captured and imposes a penalty to your reward in the end.
 In short, the usefulness of the mines are limited and most people that are using them usually are doing it for the achievements.

-- The first Unreal has the Bio Rifle.
-It's a sort of grenade launcher that shoots small blobs of sticky explosive sludge, which don't do much more damage than other fast-firing weapons and agile enemies can't dodge like they do straight-firing projectiles, but do require the player to take into account the parabolic trajectory and slow speed.
+- The first Unreal has the Difficult but Awesome GES* Bio Rifle.
+It's a sort of grenade launcher that shoots small blobs of sticky explosive sludge, which deal quite a bit more damage than other fast-firing weapons and agile enemies can't dodge like they do straight-firing projectiles, but do require the player to take into account the parabolic trajectory and slow travel speed of the shots.
 The secondary fire charges up the shot, making it pretty much able to One-Hit Kill anything that isn't a boss, but reducing its speed so much that hitting the target is easier said than done, and the range becomes so short due to the glob's weight that the resulting Splash Damage more often than not damages the player as well.

-- The Tournament series Bio rifle is essentially the same, but becomes mildly more useful because multiplayer gameplay does occasionally require defensive weaponry, and filling a hallway with green goo is a decent way to make sure anyone passing through in the next few seconds is reduced to red salsa.
+- The Tournament series Bio Rifle is essentially the same, but becomes mildly more useful because multiplayer gameplay does occasionally require defensive weaponry, and filling a hallway with green goo is a decent way to make sure anyone passing through in the next few seconds is reduced to red salsa.
 It's still the least used gun in the game, though, especially since the globs disappear in a handful of seconds; Unreal Tournament 2004 introduced the Spider Mine launcher in Onslaught mode, which does the Bio Rifle's job for defensive play far better.

 - PlanetSide 1 has the Beamer, the standard issue sidearm for the Vanu Sovereignty.
 It's very accurate, small, uses the same ammo as their assault rifles, and even comes with an armor piercing mode.
 It also does piss for damage, uses up a valuable hip holster slot (better suited for a medapp, engineer tool, or REK), and the armor piercing mode makes it highly effective at being purple.
 The weapon was often likened to a flashlight, as it did a better job at making enemies glow than killing them.
 The Terran Republic's Cycler assault rifle is likewise regarded as nearly useless, as it has a huge magazine and good accuracy, but is so weak that players are better off using the Suppressor submachine gun.
 The Scorpion weapon system is a siege weapon, a shoulder-mounted rocket launcher which flies into the air, then detonates and sends shrapnel onto whatever is below it.
 It requires trigonometry to use, as the detonation range must manually be set by right-clicking while looking at terrain - too soon or too late or too high or too low will cause it to deal negligible damage.

 - Planetside 2 has the Terran Republics's CARV-S rifle, which is a standard CARV rifle (hardly a measure of goodness to begin with) with worse stats in exchange for a 3-shot burst function.
 TR MAX Pounder grenade launchers have a tiny magazine, very little splash, terrible range, and do almost no damage to infantry.
 The Mini Chaingun and G30 Vulcan coaxial vehicle weapon were previous incredibly bad - the MCG had a spinup time which made it terrible for dealing with infantry, and the Vulcan had exact same DPS as the standard issue Basilisk machine gun, but with worse range and a $7.00 or 1000 cert pricetag.
 Both were later buffed, and then the Vulcan was nerfed again to the point where half of its effective range is used just getting to the edge of the tank it's mounted on.

 Light Gun Games